 As phones get more advanced, all those flashy features call for more power and bigger batteries.
-It’s a constant balancing act as manufacturers add new capabilities while making phones more efficient.
-Whether you’re looking to spend $100 or $1,000, you can find a phone with a battery that meets your needs.
-To help you sift through the noise, we’ve put together a list of cell phones with the best battery life in 2023.
+It’s a non-stop balancing act as manufacturers add new capabilities and make phones more efficient.
+Whether you’re looking to spend $100 or $1,000, you can find a phone with a battery that meets your preferences.
+To help you sift through the noise, we’ve put together a list of cell phones with the best battery life in 2026.

 Factors That Affect Battery Life